-Beyond the assignment sizes on this particular study, you should make sure that interviewers are not overloaded with work from other surveys.
+Beyond the assignment sizes on the ESS, it is recommended that interviewers are not overloaded with work from other surveys.
 Not only would this have the potential to depress response rates generally (for the reasons above), it may lead to interviewers having to prioritise one survey over another, in terms of completing work on time or putting in the effort to maximise their response rates.
 Controlling interviewer workload may of course be difficult if interviewers are working for more than one organisation or more than one study during the fieldwork period.

-- Discuss the workload of interviewers with the survey agency, to avoid conflicts of interest. - In addition to the overall ESS deadlines, set internal deadlines for when interviewers have to complete their assignment by.
+- Discuss the workload of interviewers with the survey agency, to avoid conflicts of interest. - Interviewers should upload/update fieldwork progress info as often/soon as possible? - In addition to the overall ESS deadlines, set internal deadlines for when interviewers have to complete their assignment by.
 Leave sufficient time for reissues of noncontacts and refusal conversion.

-2.4 Payment of interviewers
+3.4 Payment of interviewers

 Levels of interviewer pay and the pay structure may affect interviewers' incentive to work hard and their willingness to enhance their response rates.
-The pay rate for the study should be set in relation to the length and complexity of the interview, the expected difficulties of obtaining cooperation, and the amount of record keeping demanded of the interviewer (including the selection of respondents in household/dwelling samples, the completion of Contact Forms and the collection of observable data).
+In addition, insufficient payment, or not being paid for parts of the job, may induce interviewers to cut corners.
+The pay rate for the ESS should be set in relation to the length and complexity of the interview, the expected difficulties of obtaining cooperation, and the amount of record keeping demanded of the interviewer (including the selection of respondents in household/dwelling samples, the completion of Contact Forms and the collection of observable data).
 Of course, an attractive pay rate relative to the pay on other studies is always advantageous.